kianryan/kianryan.github.io/_posts/2013-07-09-hats-off-to-quinn.md

 [<img src="/assets/images/2013/07/Quinn-3-300x126.png" alt="Quinn-3"   class="aligncenter size-medium wp-image-979" srcset="/assets/images/2013/07/Quinn-3-300x126.png 300w, /assets/images/2013/07/Quinn-3.png 333w" sizes="(max-width: 300px) 100vw, 300px" />](https://twitter.com/TapContext/status/352144989494575104)

 Fair enough.
-So I gave him my e-mail address, and honestly didn&#8217;t really expect to receive a response.
+So I gave him my e-mail address, and honestly didn’t really expect to receive a response.
 Then the following arrives:

 > Hi Kian,

 >

-> I&#8217;m glad we were able to find you on twitter and touch base.
+> I’m glad we were able to find you on twitter and touch base.
 You have a very interesting blog and twitter feed.
-It&#8217;s also good that we can clear the air &#8211; hoping to be downgraded from the Bollocks category &#8211; maybe Nancys, Wankers, or Cheeky would be more appropriate. 😉
+It’s also good that we can clear the air – hoping to be downgraded from the Bollocks category – maybe Nancys, Wankers, or Cheeky would be more appropriate. ð

 >

 > The app that we played was your Gorillas app.
-My peer and I wasted several hours &#8211; don&#8217;t tell our funders &#8211; trying to hit each other in the face with bananas.
+My peer and I wasted several hours – don’t tell our funders – trying to hit each other in the face with bananas.
 (My peer is female).
-Unfortunately I lost every time &#8211; purposefully of course to make her happy.
+Unfortunately I lost every time – purposefully of course to make her happy.
 She still rejected my appeal to enjoy a few drinks Friday afternoon.

 >

-> As for feedback on the app &#8211; I think it is well done.
-When developing classic games, there are not many deviations that are acceptable to maintain the classic&#8217;s integrity.
-You have done well &#8211; I commend you for that.
-The sun opening its mouth when a banana flies by &#8211; well done.
+> As for feedback on the app – I think it is well done.
+When developing classic games, there are not many deviations that are acceptable to maintain the classic’s integrity.
+You have done well – I commend you for that.
+The sun opening its mouth when a banana flies by – well done.

 >

-> I&#8217;m looking forward to staying in touch.
-I won&#8217;t add any dull sales pitch of how we could generate more ad revenue for you in this email. 😉
+> I’m looking forward to staying in touch.
+I won’t add any dull sales pitch of how we could generate more ad revenue for you in this email. ð

-That&#8217;s a reasonable e-mail.
+That’s a reasonable e-mail.
 Quinn has taken the time to give a personal response, and done his research.
 Gorillas is an old game, and to be honest, is a bit of a nightmare on current hardware (heck, it has problems on high resolution screens).

-To his due, he&#8217;s made a good effort, and it&#8217;s appreciated.
+To his due, he’s made a good effort, and it’s appreciated.

-I&#8217;m afraid I can&#8217;t downgrade him from &#8220;Bollocks&#8221; to either &#8220;Nancy&#8221;, &#8220;Wanker&#8221; or &#8220;Cheeky&#8221;.
-Where I&#8217;m from, those are mostly terms of endearment.
-However, I have downgraded him from &#8220;Bollocks&#8221; to &#8220;Marketing&#8221;, which is a small step down.
+I’m afraid I can’t downgrade him from “Bollocks” to either “Nancy”, “Wanker” or “Cheeky”.
+Where I’m from, those are mostly terms of endearment.
+However, I have downgraded him from “Bollocks” to “Marketing”, which is a small step down.

 Well played Quinn, well played.